Curious about acupuncture? Here’s the rundown.

 - Menstrual cramps

 Despite treatment options for COPD such as acupuncture, oxygen therapy and corticosteroids that can address the diseases’ symptoms, they are unable to affect the progression of the disease itself.
-However, there is hope in the form of stem cell therapy, the only option to directly affect the disease’s progression and mortality by promoting healing within the body.
+However, there is hope in the form of cellular therapy, the only option to directly affect the disease’s progression and mortality by promoting healing within the body.

 Considering acupuncture?
 Keep us updated on your progress.
 Share your thoughts and comments on the question of Can Acupuncture Be Used to Treat COPD below.